FlyreelAI/sesemi/builds/docs/source/quickstart.rst

     id: imagewoof
     data_root: ./data/imagewoof2

-This will use the built-in standard configuration and adds a couple of overrides.
+This will use the built-in base configuration and adds a couple of overrides.
 For a bare bones default you can instead use sesemi_config.
 This example is the same as the provided imagewoof config.

 You can inspect your custom config file using::